 · Accepted poster submissions, including student submissions, presented at the conference during the scheduled poster session.
 At least one project contributor is expected to be present.
 Details on size/format of the posters will be provided closer to the conference date.
 Abstracts describing accepted posters will be published on the conference website.
 A student poster is one in which the work described was primarily done by a student who is also lead author of the poster.
 Posters must be presented by the student author in order to be eligible for a student poster award.

 · Visualization abstracts should be one page maximum and should include: title of the submission, names and affiliations of all contributors (both image creation and science content), indication of which author will be presenting, XSEDE (or other cyberinfrastructure provider) resources used, description of the contribution the imagery makes to the science, and a Web or FTP link to view or download the animation or still image.
-NOTE: If submitters are unable to provide a Web link to movies and images, they can be uploaded to the following URL ftp://ftp.ncsa.illinois.edu/incoming/NCSA/xsede14.
+NOTE: If submitters are unable to provide a Web link to movie and images, they can be uploaded via Dropbox.
+A Dropbox invitation will be sent to all who submit to the Visualization Showcase.
 Animations should be in a standard Windows- and Mac-compatible format such as MPEG, AVI, MOV, etc., preferably at a resolution of 1920 x 1080 pixels.
-Still images can be in any generally used image format, such as TIFF, BMP, JPEG, PNG, etc. No proprietary formats will be accepted, and a minimum resolution of 1280 x1024 pixels is recommended.
+Still images can be in any generally used image format, such as TIFF, BMP, JPG, PNG, etc. No proprietary formats will be accepted, and a minimum resolution of 1280 x 1024 pixels is recommended.

 · Birds of Feather (BOF) proposals should be one page maximum and should specify: title and topic of the BOF and the names and affiliations of the organizers.
 BOF sessions will be canceled if none of the organizers are present to lead the discussion.